darrenjw/metagenomics/TaxaAbundance.md

 For our full sample, the estimators correctly deduce that the vast majority of species are present in our sample.
 For our fractional sample, the estimators detect that there are a significant number of unobserved species.
 However, they substatially understimate the true species richness of the parent population.
 The Chao estimator is well-known to underestimate true species diversity, but it serves as a useful lower bound.

+Note that the `vegan` package is a large package with a great deal of useful functionality.
+It is well-documented, with several vignettes, so these form a good starting point for further study.

 #### (C) 2016 Darren J Wilkinson